 I certainly had help and guidance when it came to healing in psychological or emotional ways, but I can’t say I had help or guidance in healing and recovering from Irritable Bowel Syndrome.
 Nobody inspired me to heal or told me it was even possible to recover from IBS.
 I didn’t expect to recover completely; I expected to live with fairly regular IBS symptoms for the rest of my life.

 Given the right tools and information, I was able to guide myself step-by-step into a life that feels better to me now than it ever did.
 It is my privilege and honor to offer you the kind of guidance, support, and life lessons that I wish I’d had when I was having IBS symptoms.
 I’m here to support you every step of the way throughout your healing process.

-Recovery from a functional medical problem is simply reaching a place in your healing journey where you experience overall good health and well-being on a regular basis.
+Recovery from a mind-body symptom is simply reaching a place in your healing journey where you experience overall good health and well-being on a regular basis.
 Recovery is also having a loving, peaceful relationship with your body that supports the continuation of overall good health and well-being.

-Recovery usually implies a return to some prior level of functioning, the way your body used to function before the onset of symptoms associated with your functional medical problem.
-Most people with functional gastrointestinal problems experience some degree of symptoms well before they start experiencing the acute symptoms they later come to associate with their chronic illness.
+Recovery usually implies a return to some prior level of functioning, the way your body used to function before the onset of symptoms associated with your mind-body symptom.
+Most people with disorders of gut-brain interaction experience some degree of symptoms well before they start experiencing the acute symptoms they later come to associate with their chronic illness.
 Becoming asymptomatic when you were never really asymptomatic in the first place becomes a confusing barometer of recovery.

 Recovery is in more respects than not reaching a new and improved state of functioning because there is so much learning involved.
-I would say that recovery from a functional medical problem is:
+I would say that recovery from a mind-body symptom is:

 - A state of ease and health that your body experiences most or all of the time since being acutely symptomatic.